caelinsutch/caelinsutch/README.md

 ### Hi there 👋

-I'm Caelin, a college student on a gap from UC Berkeley studying Electrical Engineering/Computer Science and Business in the [MET program](https://met.berkeley.edu/), working as a software engineer for various companies, and just exited my preevious startup [Plots](https://whatsplots.app).
+I'm Caelin, a college student on a gap from UC Berkeley studying Electrical Engineering/Computer Science and Business in the [MET program](https://met.berkeley.edu/).
+Currently buildling the future of Web3 hiring over at [Passage](https://getpassage.co).
+Previousl worked as a software engineer and designer for various companies, and exited my preevious startup [Plots](https://whatsplots.app).

 I'm passionate about entreprenuership, product management, and human-centric design.
 With my diverse background and skillset I've gained, I can lead teams to plan, build, and iterate B2B or B2C products.

-If you're interested, I love setting up coffee-chats with new people, you can schedule some time with me [here](https://calendly.com/caelinsutch/15min?back=1&month=2020-12).

 - 🔭 Building something in the web3 recruiting space
 - ✨ My favorite hobby is DJing or playing music (Jazz)